CR Smith double glazing windows review

 • Offers and finance options: The company offers a number of seasonable offers which are available to view on the website.
 You can also buy your new windows on finance.

-You should also consider the cons, including:
+You should also consider the cons, which include:

-• Timber and uPVC only: CR Smith only produces timber and uPVC windows. uPVC are on the cheaper end of the spectrum, while timber is the most expensive option.
+• Timber and uPVC only: CR Smith only produces timber and uPVC windows. uPVC windows are on the cheaper end of the spectrum, while timber is the most expensive option.
 If you want composite or aluminium frames, you will need to look elsewhere.

 How do CR Smith double glazing windows work?